Dank-o/UK-University-Research-Performance-PowerBI/README.md

 - Coarse-grained rankings to cluster institutions into groups, avoiding the common pitfall of false precision in rankings.
 - Scores are expressed as percentages (e.g., "60%") as these are immediately more informative than GPAs (e.g., "2.4"), particularly for British users.
-- A two-hue palette distinguishes the selected institution’s data from that of the filtered group, with colours chosen to align with a fictional organisation’s branding.
+- A two-hue palette distinguishes the selected institution’s data from that of the filtered group, with colours chosen to align with my fictional organisation’s branding.

 Additional charts and interactions are afforded by the dashboard, however, the above are the most important.